-It doesn’t get much better than October baseball, Major League Baseball‘s postseason, and the Fall Classic, otherwise known as the World Series.
-Unless, of course, you’re talking about betting on the World Series, which you can now do at legal and regulated sportsbooks right here in Michigan.
+It doesn’t get much better than October baseball.
+Major League Baseball‘s postseason culminates in the Fall Classic, otherwise known as the World Series.
+And betting on the best-of-7 championship is something you can now do at legal and regulated sportsbooks in Michigan.

-That means single-game MLB moneyline, run line, totals, and prop betting are spreading across Michigan fast.
-Plus, MLB futures now allow you to bet on any team you like to win the World Series right here in Michigan, from the offseason, through the preseason and regular season, and well into the MLB postseason.
+MLB futures allow you to bet on any team you like to win the World Series, from the offseason through spring training, into and regular season and throughout the MLB postseason.

-Read on to find out everything you’ll ever need to know about betting on the World Series in Michigan, including how and where to bet online, and the latest 2020 World Series odds.
+Read on to find out everything about betting on the World Series in Michigan, including how and where to bet online, along with the latest 2021 World Series odds.

-Once the World Series starts, there are all kinds of ways you can bet on it right here in Michigan.
-This includes moneyline, run line, total and team, and player prop wagering for every single World Series game.
+Once the World Series starts, there are all kinds of ways you can bet on it in Michigan.
+This includes moneyline, run line, total and team, and player prop wagering for each World Series game.
 Bets on the series as a whole and series-based prop betting are available as well.

-However, you don’t have to wait for October to bet on the World Series.
-Michigan sportsbooks allow betting on MLB futures markets starting in the offseason, running through spring training and the regular season, and into the MLB postseason, up until the World Series is set.
+But you don’t have to wait for October to bet on the World Series.
+Michigan sportsbooks allow betting on MLB futures markets starting in the offseason, running through spring training and the regular season, and into the MLB postseason up until the World Series is set.

 You can pick any team you like to win the World Series, and you’ll book that bet at currently posted moneyline odds.
 Those odds might change for future betting alongside a team’s chances of winning the World Series, but you’ll lock in the odds at the time you place the bet.

 Teams out of contention will drop off the board.
 The odds will shrink on the true contenders as the season continues until the two World Series teams remain.

 During the offseason, Michigan sportsbooks will post the odds on all 30 teams to win the World Series.